lensapp/lens/docs/clusters/settings.md

 ### Cluster Name

-The cluster name is inheritated by default from the kubeconfig file.
+The cluster name is inherited by default from the kubeconfig file.
 Change the cluster name to another value by updating it here.
 Note that doing so does not update your kubeconfig file.

 ### Workspace